Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 • Withdrawal of drill pipe to either set casing or repair existing casing strings.

-• Plugging drill pipes in emergency situations.
+• Plugging drill pipes in emergencies.

-• High-pressure salt water flows where required kill mud weight approaches or exceeds the formation breakdown equivalent at some point in the open hole, usually the last casing shoe.
+• High-pressure salt water flows, where required, kill mud weight approaches or exceeds the formation breakdown equivalent at some point in the open hole, usually the last casing shoe.

 Objectives of Setting Barite Plugs